 After the Texas Revolution and the final battle at San Jacinto, the area now known as Fort Bend County continued to prosper.
 The efforts of the early settlers attracted the attention of Jonathan D. Waters, a planter from South Carolina, who set about acquiring the claims of Hall and Capels.

 By 1860, this land was known as the Waters Plantation and included more than 6,500 acres dedicated to cultivating sugar cane, cotton, and other crops.
-Over 500 African-American slaves worked the plantation and sugar mill.
+Over 500 enslaved Africans worked the plantation and sugar mill.
 The plantation had its own shipping wharf on the Brazos River, where paddlewheel ships docked to deliver supplies and pick up sugar, corn, and cotton produced on the plantation.
 A brickyard, sawmill, two sugar mills, and some 80 houses were located on the property, along with the impressive Waters mansion and formal gardens, which overlooked a pecan orchard along the Brazos River.

 1860s - 1920s